Table of Contents

 A number of financial aid programs are available to students pursuing university studies at RMC.
 Please consult Student Financial Aid.

 6 Transcript and Document Requests

 7 Prior Learning Assessment & Transfer Credits (Undergraduate)

-For more information on assessment and recognition services, please visit: Prior Learning Assessment.
+For more information on assessment of prior learning, recognition and awarding of credits please visit: Prior Learning Assessment & Transfer Credits.

 8 Course Registrations

 Students admitted to a programme of study at RMC may register for courses via My Services.
 The list of undergraduate courses offered online are available at UG Course Offerings for Distance Education.
 For more info please contact an Undergraduate Studies Programme Representative.

 8.1 Registration Periods

 - Fall session: July 1 to August 15;